antonino3g/starter-javascript-exercicios/README.md

 # starter-javascript-exercicios
-JavaScripts files studying by RocketSeat
+JavaScripts files for beginners by RocketSeat